-This type of surgery, called a septoplasty, isn’t something you should stress about.
-Dr. Babajanian uses modern, minimally invasive techniques to resolve your deviated septum, helping you have a speedy recovery.
-You’ll likely be under general anesthesia for the procedure, depending on your needs.
-During surgery, which usually lasts less than 1 ½ hours, Dr. Babajanian will cut out any bone or cartilage in the wall of your nose, removing the blockage that causes your issues.
+When performing surgery to treat a deviated septum, known as a septoplasty, Dr. Babajanian uses modern, minimally invasive techniques to help patients have a speedy recovery.
+Patients often are put under general anesthesia for the procedure, but this can vary depending on individual needs.
+During surgery, which usually lasts less than two hours, Dr. Babajanian will cut out any bone or cartilage in the wall of your nose, removing the blockage that causes your issues.

-Occasionally, a rhinoplasty, which requires modifying your bone and cartilage in your nose, also has to be done at the same time as -- or right after -- your septoplasty.
-But either way, Dr. Babajanian and his caring team will set you up with the right procedure to solve your deviated septum concerns.
+Occasionally, a rhinoplasty, which requires modifying your bone and cartilage in your nose, also has to be done at the same time as -- or right after -- a septoplasty.
+Either way, Dr. Babajanian and his caring team will perform the right procedure to solve your deviated septum concerns.

 Feel free to email us regarding any scheduling or general questions!